Forricide/still-feel-alive/Chapter 10.md

 "Are you okay?
 Hey, say something!"

 Her knees press against the cold floor.
 Wood buckles, a barely noticeable amount, under their weight.
-A spark of a headache shoots through her head.
+A spark of a headache shoots through her head, deep and frantic breathing making a faint fog.
 The floor looks cold, is cold, a chill permeating through her dark blue jeans.
-Blue on grey-brown, distant light providing pale shadow.
+Blue on grey-brown, distant light providing pale shadow, talking and near-silent buzzing ringing in her head.
 She shivers uncontrollably.

 "What do I do?
 Anne, do I need to call someone?
 An ambulance?"

-"No, I think - she's fine.
+"No, that wouldn't be a good idea.
 Can you get her something to drink?"

 Water swishes back and forth.
 Miniature waves.
 Sound waves, too.
 Back and forth, side to side.

 She drinks.
 Breathes deeply.

 And then she's choking again, spasming, hunched over the ground.
-Then she knows, with total clarity, that her time here is already over.
+The knowledge, piercing through the fog, that her time here is already over.

 For a moment, she'd wanted to be here.
 Faltered, just barely.
 Is this her punishment?